16 May, 2020

 - Degree in an innovative field that keeps pace with the latest research in cyber policy

-Course content for an information assurance degree may include similar coursework to cybersecurity with additional classes in cryptography and data analysis.
+An information assurance program may include similar coursework to cybersecurity with additional classes in cryptography and data analysis.

 Because the field of information assurance existed long before the Internet, a professional with a master’s in information assurance can be responsible for developing an all-encompassing information protection strategy that someone with a cybersecurity master’s degree may put into action in the digital realm.